 For certain aspects of a feasibility study, one may get better technical expertise by subcontracting to smaller highly specialized engineering firms.
 However too much subcontracting may become an onerous task.
 Often the larger firms may be better positioned to do this.

 In my view, likely the best result will come from a combination of a large firm managing the feasibility study but undertaking only the technical aspects for which they are deemed to be experts.

 The large lead firm would be supported by smaller firms for the specialized aspects, as per a previous article “Multi-Company Engineering Studies Can Work Well..Or Not”.

-For smaller studies, like scoping studies (i.e. PEA’s) which can be based on limited amounts of technical data, I personally don’t see the need for the large engineering firms.
-The credibility of such early studies will largely be based on the amount of data used to support the design assumptions; for example how much metallurgical testing has been completed; how much geotechnical investigation been completed; how much inferred resource is being used in the mine plan (see “PEA’s – Not All PEA’s Are Created Equal”).
-A large firm’s use of limited data may be no more defensible than a small firm’s use of the same data.
+For smaller studies, like scoping studies (i.e. PEA’s), which can be based on limited amounts of technical data, I don’t see the need to award these studies to large engineering firms.
+The credibility of such early studies will be linked to the amount of data used to support the study.
+For example, there may be limited metallurgical testing, or limited geotechnical investigations; or the resource is largely inferred.